janosh/svelte-multiselect/readme.md

 ## ✨ &thinsp; Styling

 There are 3 ways to style this component.
-To understand which options do what, it helps to keep in mind this simplified DOM structure of the component:
+The simplified DOM structure below shows which elements each option affects:

 ```svelte
 <div class="multiselect">